-According to the US Census Bureau, the median adjusted gross income for Woodford households in 2013 was \$38,750, compared to Bennington County's median adjusted gross household income of \$50,221 and Vermont's of \$54,267.
-Woodford's median household income in 2013 was comparable to surround towns with the exception of Stamford.
+According to the US Census Bureau, the median household income in Woodford is \$57,813, slightly lower than the Bennington County median of \$63,448.
+Approximately 15% of people in Woodford live below the poverty level, compared to 11.3% county-wide.
+Woodford's median household income in 2021 was comparable to surround towns with the exception of Stamford.